 Since we're dealing with First Person Animations the item bone should be part of your First Person viewmodel (arms).

-In case you deal with multiple items equipped at the same time, like dual wielding or offhand equipment, having a double item bone setup can come in useful, this is not covered in this article (yet), but the same principles still apply.
+In case you deal with multiple items equipped at the same time, like dual wielding or offhand equipment, having a double item bone setup can come in useful.
+Dual wielding is not covered in this article (yet), but the same principles still apply.

 I strongly recommended using a separate item bone.

-I have and article on FPS Character Setup for pointers on how to establish a good base character for First Person Animations.
+I have written an article on FPS Character Setup for pointers on how to establish a good base character for First Person Animations.
 This is the setup I've used when developing this animation system.

 For a first person character this usually means finding a pose that frames your weapon without obstructing other gameplay elements.